(A93.2) Colorado tick fever

 How does a doctor diagnose

-• Blood tests to identify the presence of antibodies to the bacteria that causes paratyphoid fever
+• Blood tests to look for antibodies to the virus

 Treatment and Medical Assistance

-• Provide supportive care such as fluids and electrolytes to prevent dehydration.
+• Provide supportive care, such as fluids and fever-reducing medications

 Icon